InfraLore/make_for_devops/chapters/04-testing_and_validating.md

 The goal isn't perfect test coverage—it's catching real problems before they impact your team's productivity.

----

-**For More Examples:** See the online companion repository (Appendix D) for:

-- Complete test suite examples
-- CI/CD pipeline configurations
-- Advanced testing patterns
-- Property-based testing approaches
-- Fuzzing and regression testing

 In the next chapter, we'll explore how to use Make's variable system to create flexible, environment-aware workflows that adapt to different deployment scenarios while maintaining the reliability we've built through targeted